 I'm fairly new to the professional mix/master scene.
 Currently I don't have much experience, but I have the education and knowledge to deliver a quality of work that some pros can't match.
-I do 40+/hrs of mixing for free on reddit.
+I've mixed a ton of stuff for free for people on Reddit.
 Here are some of my qualifications:

 -Trained with Micheal White, a mixing engineer with 30 years of experience, a master who's worked with Whitney Houston, Mick Jaeger, and hundreds of other professional artists.